szm-R/DSMDI/README.md

 # DSMDI

-DSMDI stands for Dynamic Systems Modeling of Dyadic Interations. s
+DSMDI stands for Dynamic Systems Modeling of Dyadic Interations.